sholtomaud/phd/Literature Review/litrev.md

 #### Data-driven interface technologies

-Maguire and Woolf note that meeting the challenge of legacy data systems requires a change of perspective from a focus on code development to data [@maguire_something_2015].
-Indeed, data-driven interface technologies have been developed in response to the interface problem noted by Shin and Kim above.
+Data-driven interface technologies have been developed in response to the interface problem noted by Shin and Kim above.
 Of the presently available approaches, javaScript technologies such as D3.js and server-side javaScript, known as Node.js, have received significant attention [@tilkov_node.js:_2010, @bostock_d3_2011, @harper_deconstructing_2014].
 Anticipated benefits of the data-driven approach are improved expressiveness through representational transparency, better integration with developer tools, and performance improvements [@bostock_d3_2011, @nunn_fastn_2015, @nunn_javascript_2015].

 #### Reactive Engineering